shikha1108/notes/technicalTerms.md

 ### Design patterns
 * What (If I have to talk about design pattern, I can say that design pattern)  In Java are reusable solutions to common problems encountered in software design.
 They represent best practices for solving specific issues and provide a way to create more maintainable, flexible, and scalable software.
-* Why (The biggest advantage of using design pattern) Are promte code organization and maintainablity.
+* Why (The biggest advantage of using design pattern) promtes code organization and maintainablity.
 * How: There are several design patterns in Java:
 Singleton Pattern: Ensures a class has only one instance and provides a global point of access to it.
 Factory Method Pattern: Defines an interface for creating an object but lets subclasses alter the type of objects that will be created.